-This particular profession, engineering, is especially suited to a University that prides itself on engaging the mind and strengthening and refining a system of values.
+The profession of engineering is especially suited to an institution like Gonzaga University, which prides itself on engaging the mind and strengthening and refining a system of values.
 Although the hierarchical nature of its knowledge often makes engineering remote, it is an intensely intellectual endeavor buttressed by a well-developed ethical system.

-Originally small in its offerings and enrollment, the School has grown steadily since the 1970's, to its recent record enrollments of nearly 750 engineering and computer science students in six separate undergraduate degree programs and one graduate program in Transmission and Distribution Engineering.
-With programs that were initially accredited in 1985 by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), it has developed a regional and national reputation for high-quality engineering instruction coupled with the many other elements of a Jesuit education.
+With an original enrollment of 31 students, the School has grown steadily since the 1970s to its recent record enrollments of nearly 950 engineering and computer science students in six separate undergraduate degree programs and one graduate program.
+The School has developed a regional and national reputation for high-quality engineering instruction coupled with the essential elements of a Jesuit education.

-It is also an education that is designed to challenge the intellect of the student and help her/him learn the value and reward of analytical and logical thinking.
-All departments within the School therefore share a common mission of equipping graduates to enter professional practice.
-This is summarized by our School's Mission Statement:
+The goal of SEAS undergraduate programs is to prepare the student for a professional career as an engineer or computer scientist.
+Additionally, the program provides a base both for graduate study and lifelong, professional learning.
+SEAS students receive an education designed to challenge the intellect while developing analytical and logical thinking skills.
+All departments within the School therefore share a common mission of equipping graduates to enter professional practice, summarized by the School's Mission Statement:

 "The School of Engineering and Applied Science at Gonzaga University produces broadly educated and capable engineers and computer scientists, ready to contribute innovative solutions for a better world."